 - Skin cancer is the most common diagnosis in Ireland, followed by prostate, breast, bowel and lung cancer.

-- It is the second biggest killer in Ireland.
+- Cancer is the second biggest killer in Ireland.
 It accounts for approximately 30% of deaths every year; heart disease accounts for 31% of all deaths.

 - 9,000 people die from cancer each year in Ireland.

 - Lung cancer is the biggest killer in Ireland, followed by bowel, breast, prostate and pancreas cancer.

 - The risk of dying from cancer is 34% higher for men than it is women.

 This year the day falls on March 23rd and marks the 31st anniversary of Daffodil Day in Ireland.
 Each year thousands of volunteers, businesses, local communities and workplaces across the country come together to collect much needed funds by selling flowers and daffodil pins to help fight the battle against cancer.